 "Today, we passed the most ambitious target in the world to expand clean energy and put Californians to work," said Senate Leader Kevin de León, D-Los Angeles.

 The bill next moves to the Assembly for approval.

-"Regardless of what Washington does, California will show the way forward," De León said.
-"We are sending a clear message to the rest of the world that no president, no matter how desperately the try to ignore reality, can halt our progress."
+"Regardless of what Washington does, California will show the way forward he said.
+"We are sending a clear message to the rest of the world that no president, no matter how desperately they try to ignore reality, can halt our progress."